yduan13/NGIAB-CloudInfra/.github/ISSUE_TEMPLATE/onprem-request.md

 ---
 name: OnPremise Request Form
-about: This template is used to request the on-premise requests from CIROH consortium and members utilizing the NextGen framework for the research projects.
+about: This template is used to request the on-premise requests from CIROH members and partners utilizing the NextGen framework for the research projects.
+This form must be submitted by Principal Investigator (PI) of the project.
 title: ''
 labels: on-prem
 assignees: ''